commonknowledge/contracts/src/standard-28days.md

 8. ### Limitation of liability

-    1. Common Knowledge cannot guarantee perfect reliability.
-    2. Common Knowledge will deliver Work that is as robust and reliable as is reasonably practical.
+    1. Common Knowledge will make every reasonable effort to deliver Work that is reliable and suitable for its intended purpose.
+However, we cannot guarantee uninterrupted or flawless performance.
-    4. Common Knowledge will not be liable for any loss of profits or reputation that you suffer, directly or indirectly, as a consequence of the Work.
+    2. Common Knowledge shall not be liable for any indirect or consequential losses, including any loss of profits, reputation, or business interruption, arising from or in connection with the Work.
-    5. You agree that it is your responsibility to ensure that you put in place measures that make you able to operate in the event of any such failure.
-Common Knowledge can work with you to design or implement such measures at your request for an agreed fee.
+    3. You agree to maintain appropriate measures to ensure your operations can continue in the event of an interruption.
+At your request and for an agreed fee, Common Knowledge can assist in designing or implementing such measures.
-    6. Nothing in this agreement should be read as excluding our liability for death or personal injury caused by our negligence.
+    4. This agreement does not exclude liability for death or personal injury caused by negligence to the extent required by law.
-    7. In any event, Common Knowledge's total liability under this agreement is limited to the lesser of:
+    5. In any event, Common Knowledge's total liability under this agreement is limited to the lesser of:

         1. The fee for the Work.